Fundamental and operational limitations of Fisher-information-based quantum metrology: Fisher information, resources, and yield

+together with a sufficiently large number of samples $n$ to reach the asymptotic regime.
+This condition is highly nontrivial, as the required sample size itself depends on the structure of the underlying probability distribution.
+The origin of this constraint is intuitive.
+Large Fisher information is typically associated with rapidly oscillating likelihood functions in the parameter $\theta$.
+However, constructing an estimator with small variance requires a sufficient number of samples to resolve these oscillations and to reach the Gaussian regime in which the Fisher information governs the variance.
+These requirements are inherently in tension.

+Importantly, the number of samples $n$ required for constructing a well-behaved estimator cannot be inferred directly from the Fisher information per detection.
+This issue is well known in mathematical statistics in the context of finite-sample performance beyond the CR bound.
+However, practical resolutions typically rely on model-specific assumptions that are difficult to justify in realistic physical settings.
+Arguments based on the sampling theorem and noise analysis are discussed in Sec.~\ref{Criticality}.

+A conceptually consistent experimental strategy is therefore to avoid relying solely on asymptotic bounds, and instead to explicitly construct estimators and evaluate their performance for finite data sets.
+Statements such as “...we focus on maximizing the asymptotic single-shot Fisher information...”~\cite{Grochowski_25} risk misinterpreting the role of the estimator.
+An undersampled estimator may perform poorly, while an oversampled strategy eliminates any apparent quantum advantage by effectively reverting to a classical regime.

+\sugg{ In this sense, the natural unit of estimation is not a single detection event but the full data set required to construct a reliable estimator.
+Without explicit estimator construction and proper resource accounting, claims of Heisenberg-like scaling cannot be operationally substantiated and may lead to misleading conclusions.
+Ongoing efforts to refine Heisenberg limits through corrected resource-counting frameworks further underscore that the identification of physically meaningful resources remains a subtle and still actively debated aspect of quantum metrology \cite{Gorecki2020}. }

-A more experimentally meaningful quantity is the variance of an estimator constructed from all data registered within a given time window.
+A more experimentally meaningful quantity is the variance of an estimator constructed from all data collected within a given time window, or, more generally, any cumulative observable such as an integrated dose~\cite{dose}.
 Here, beyond the required number of detections, the \emph{signal yield} $Y_{\psi}$ plays a crucial role.
 Exotic states—e.g., fragile superpositions—may be generated only with a low success probability $p_{\mathrm{gen}}$.
 In such cases, even if the QFI per detection is large, as in the example of coherent effects~\cite{Hradil_19}, where the vanishing signal strength fundamentally limits resolution.
 The overall yield of state preparation should incorporate further experimental aspects of state engineering, such as coupling (propagation) efficiency $\eta_{\mathrm{coup}}$ and detection efficiency $\eta_{\mathrm{det}}$, forming

 Ultimately, what matters in practice is the effective Fisher information rate per time modified by the yield as $ n Y_{\psi} F . $ Non-Gaussianity is a clear obstacle due to the low yield and large cost to build an estimator.